2 minute read

 To reduce enforcement exposure:

-1. Implement measurable pre-trip inspections.
+1. Implement measurable pre-trip inspections, utilizing electronic DVIR systems where available.

 2. Maintain documented repair records.